Hong Kong Focus

 Hong Kong is Asia’s World City

-- being ranked first in Asia and second globally in the IMD World Competitiveness Yearbook 2015;
+- Ranked 2nd in Asia and 5th globally in IMD World Competitiveness Yearbook 2020;

-- being ranked third globally after London and New York for its competitiveness in the Global Financial Centres Index in 2015;
+- Ranked 5th globally after Singapore for its competitiveness in the Global Financial Centres Index 2020;

 - being consistently regarded as the world’s freest economy by the US-based Heritage Foundation in its annual Index of Economic Freedom.